FeatureBaseDB/featurebase/docs/getting-started.md

 python3 -m venv startrace
 ```

-Next, we activate the python environment we created and install the requirements:
+Next, we activate the python environment we created and install the requirements (and python-pilosa):
 ```
 source startrace/bin/activate
 pip install -r requirements.txt
 ```
-We will also create a file called StarTrace.py as follows:
+We will also create a file called `StarTrace.py` as follows:
 ```
 touch StarTrace.py
 ```